-- 3. Open all flip spacers (#2) on lift cylinder (#1). - Start tractor and engage blades.
-See "Engage Blades" on page 37 for detailed instructions. - Using tractor control lever, adjust cutter to the desired cutting height and then travel forward for approximately 20 to 50 feet (6 to 15 meters). - 6.
-Without relieving hydraulics, shut tractor down properly before dismounting.
-Refer to "Tractor Shutdown Procedure" on page 15.

-- Measure height of cut grass/material.
+- Remove all stroke control spacers (#2) from center hydraulic cylinder (#1) by spreading them apart at the break line.
+Store spacers in a location they can be retrieved. - Start tractor and engage blades.
+See "Engage Blades" on page 35 for detailed instructions. - 5.
+Using tractor control lever, adjust cutter to the desired cutting height and then travel forward for approximately 20 to 50 feet. - Without relieving hydraulics, shut tractor down properly before dismounting.
+Refer to "Tractor Shutdown Procedure" on page 15. - Measure height of cut grass/material.
 This distance is the cutting height.
 If this height is acceptable, continue with step 8.
-If this height is unacceptable, repeat steps 4-7 until desired cutting height is achieved. - 8.
-Count the required number of flip spacers (#2) to meet desired cutting height.
+If this height is unacceptable, repeat steps 4-7 until desired cutting height is achieved.